 This would suggest that Howel had arrived at the head of an armed force of indeterminate size, but armed nevertheless, and that this happened some time after the lands had been taken into the ownership of the State.
 But where did he come from, of a sudden?
 As stated, the likelihood is that he was illegitimate, that perhaps he did not enjoy even the tacit favour of his father, that his actions were in as much an effort to take the lands he believed were his, denied him by the confiscation of them by the English Crown.
 Whatever the reasons for his apparent anonymity before his arrival in Flintshire, his actions after them have gone down in legend.

-Coming into his fathers lands at some point after 1403, he established himself with the earthen ramparts of Moel y Gaer at Rhosemor (Caerfallwch), from which he orchestrated and organised an effective resistance against the English Crown, notably harassing the burgesses of Flint.
+Coming into his fathers lands at some point after 1403, he established himself within the earthen ramparts of Moel y Gaer at Rhosesmor (Caerfallwch), from which he orchestrated and organised an effective resistance against the English Crown, notably harassing the burgesses of Flint.
 It may not be known when Howel began his resistance, but it is known with some certainty when that resistance came to an end.
 In the March of 1406, it would seem that he and his men were overwhelmed at Moel y Gaer by a surprise attack of the men of Flint, who having defeated the rebels, summarily beheaded Howel within the confines of his camp.
 Howel’s execution came at a time when the momentum of Glyndwr’s uprising was slowing down, with the departure of French forces in the previous winter and in the following spring, and the growing reticence of the Scots to involve themselves.

 Subsequent to Howel’s death in 1406, Moel y Gaer disappears from recorded history, at least until the beginning of the 19th century.
 Making use of the hillfort’s height and position overlooking the Dee estuary, two timber built fire beacons were raised in 1814, at the end of the Napoleonic Wars as part of a warning and communications network along the North Wales coast.